 - LHC-Forms, a web widget that renders input forms based on JSON form definitions.
-For more on this see below, or visit the main demo, or the FHIR demo.

 - Clinical Table Search Service, a web API service powering autocompletion lookups in LHC-Forms for things like drug names, medical conditions, ICD-10-CM codes, numerous genetic databases, and more.

 - UCUM tools for unit conversion and validation of units in the Unified Code for Units of Measure (UCUM) code system created by Regenstrief Institute, Inc.